 Journalism Library Reading Room Jay H. Neff Hall 1925 - C:20/08/06 Courtesy of University Archives

-In 1925, they added a course The Newspaper Library, taken from Lockwood, Sara L. Missouri Alumni in Journalism: a Directory of Graduates and Former Students of the School of Journalism.
-University of Missouri.
-1925.
+According to Lockwood, S. L. (1925).
+Missouri Alumni in Journalism: a Directory of Graduates and Former Students of the School of Journalism.
+University of Missouri, a "newspaper library" course was added to the journalism curriculum.

 In 1930, the Journalism Library had approximately 4,708 volumes of books and received about 500 magazines and newspapers every year.